-This toolkit is a learning – training – teaching material focusing on teaching science.
+This toolkit – the so-called ACAT Tools – offers learning – training – teaching material focusing on teaching science.

-These tools or learning packages use the ACAT method which enables students an easier understanding due to the Analogous Comparison and Transfer Method.
+These tools or learning packages use the ACAT method, which enables students an easier understanding due to the Analogous Comparison and Transfer Method.
 Each tool focuses on a specific scientific background or phenomenon.
-Examples (from physics) are “What is dualism?”, “How do quantum objects behave?”, “Analog and quantum behavior”.
+Examples (from physics) are “What is dualism?”, “How do quantum objects behave?”, “Analogue and quantum behavior”.

 - The tools are practically tested and evaluated examples of a new approach to strengthen the students’ understanding of complex science relations and therefore can be transferred